Microsoft 365 (SharePoint & OneDrive) backup for free with Raspberry Pi and Rclone

 If there is no partition on a hard drive, we will be creating one.

 If there are any, let’s remove them and start from the beginning.

 I prefer to create partition

 exfat as this will allow you to connect it quickly to your Windows computer and work swiftly on saved files.
 Surprisingly

-exfat working very well in Linux despite being a Microsoft creation but GParted is not able to create it natively.
+exfat works very well in Linux despite being a Microsoft creation but GParted is not able to create it natively.

 sudo apt install exfat-utils exfat-fuse

-In GParted create unformatted partition (this will create
+In GParted create an unformatted partition (this will create

 /dev/sda1) and from terminal format it to